 Fact 4 – ‘the parties to the marriage/civil partnership have lived apart for a continuous period of at least two years immediately preceding the presentation of the petition/application and the Respondent consents to the decree/order being granted’.

 You must have been separated for at least two years and both agree to the divorce or dissolution in writing.
 If your husband, wife or civil partner won’t agree or agrees but then withdraws their agreement later, then you cannot get a divorce or end your civil partnership based on this fact.

 You cannot use this reason if you get back together again for more than 6 months any time after you first separate.
 In these circumstances, you will have to wait another two years after your husband or wife or civil partner leaves you again before using this fact or choose a different one.

-Fact 5 – ‘the parties to the marriage/civil partnership have lived apart for a continuous period of at least five years immediately preceding the presentation of the petition’.
+Fact 5 – ‘the parties to the marriage/civil partnership have lived apart for a continuous period of at least five years immediately preceding the presentation of the petition or application’.

 You must have lived separately for at least 5 years immediately before you start your proceedings.
 You do not need your husband’s, wife’s or civil partner’s agreement.
 There is very little they can do to prevent you divorcing them or ending the civil partnership if you are able to use this fact.
 They can try objecting to the proceedings by saying that it will result in grave financial or other hardship for them.

 You provide the supporting information for this fact by answering the questions in section 7.1 of the application.